kiwicom/orbit/readme.md

 ## Contributing

 Please checkout our [Contribution Guide](./.github/contributing.md).
 It includes contribution guidelines and information about how to run and develop the project.

+## Icons

+Orbit Components provides a set of icons easily used following these [instructions](./src/icons/readme.md).

+A list of all supported icons is [here](/src/icons/icons.md)